Social Justice

 Second Year

-In second year, the social justice modules will develop your knowledge of racism, political economy, gender, power and politics, as well as your understanding of human rights and social justice.
+In second year, the social justice modules will develop your knowledge of racism and anti-racism, political economy, gender, power and politics, as well as your understanding of human rights and social justice.

 Third Year

-In third year, you can choose to study the ‘experiential’ modules ‘Social Justice & the City’ and ‘Social Justice Movements’ and a range of additional modules on key Social Justice issues.
-Students can apply to study abroad in Year three or undertake an internship.
+In third year, you can choose to study the ‘experiential’ modules ‘Social Justice & the City’ and ‘Social Justice Movements’ and select from a range of optional modules on key social justice issues.
+Students can apply to study abroad in year three or undertake an internship.

 Fourth Year